 Endowment policy offers both protection and savings.
 The biggest difference between term plan and endowment is that sum assured is paid on maturity in case of the endowment policy.
 So the premiums are also much higher than the term insurance policies where there are no maturity benefits.

 The insurer also declares bonus periodically which is paid along with the sum assured on maturity or death of the policyholder.
 So the beneficiary gets paid the full sum assured + bonus in the event of the death of the policyholder during the term of the loan.
 If the policyholder survives the term, then also he will get paid the sum assured + bonus as maturity benefit.

 Money Back Life Insurance

 Money Back policies provide periodic partial payments from the sum assured during the term of the policy while the policyholder is alive.
-So this policy ensures you get back atleast part of your premium even if you survive the term of the policy.
-In the event of death of the policy holder, the family/nominees get the full sum insured.
-On maturity the policyholder gets paid the balance sum assured.
+So this policy ensures you get back at least part of your premium even if you survive the term of the policy.
+In the event of the death of the policyholder, the family/nominees get the full sum insured.
+On maturity, the policyholder gets paid the balance sum assured.

 This is an insurance + savings product as you get paid survival benefits.
 The premiums are higher compared to term insurance.

 Unit Linked Insurance Plans (ULIPs)

 ULIPs are the newest insurance product and are getting a lot of attention due to their unique value proposition.
 They are a variation of the endowment plans.
 The insured gets the sum assured in case of maturity or the nominee gets the sum assured in case of death of the insured.